thewtex/thesis/plaque_strain/plaque_strain.rst

 cross-correlation.
 Recursive Bayesian regularization, described in Chapter 3, is used to improve the quality of the tracked displacements at each level.
-Parabolic interpolation is used to find subsample displacements at the upper levels, and windowed-sinc interpolation with numerical optimization, decribed in Chapter 4, is used to find subsample displacements at the final level.
+Parabolic interpolation is used to find subsample displacements at the upper levels, and windowed-sinc interpolation with numerical optimization, described in Chapter 4, is used to find subsample displacements at the final level.
 The A central-difference gradient with an order of accuracy of 4, explained in Section 5.2.1, is used to estimate strains at the higher levels where